bit-patrick/CS60050/README.md

 # Each folder Contains:
 # Problem statement,
 # Dataset corresponding to the problem,
-# Code file/s written from scratch in python using minimal libraries
+# Code file/s written from scratch in python using minimal libraries.